U-C-S/Hurl/README.md

   </a>
 </p>

+> This software is currently in pre-v1.0 version, which means it can frequently introduce breaking changes with new versions.

 ## Why and What?

 Sometimes you might want to open a link in a browser of your choice, instead of the default one.
 Hurl can let you choose the browser eachtime you click a link (links outside of browser).
 So naturally, It acts as default browser to do that.
 And hurl can be powered up with a _browser extension_ to let you open a browser tab in different browser.